Seth-418/PSBarracks/README.md

     -Run script as another user, with credentials entered at time of script launch.
     -Prompt a confirmation message prior to script running.

+### GUI Showcase
+View GUI in the following Imgur Album: https://imgur.com/a/WraeYPg